1suleyman/Tech-Journey/Terraform/KP-TERRAFORM-LABS/Challenges/challenge-3.md

 | .tfstate tracking  | Resources are tracked with their key name to manage add/remove/update behavior |
 | Real-world benefit | Avoids duplication, enables scaling, makes infra changes easy and safe         |

----

-Let me know if you want this turned into a GitHub-ready `README.md` or if you want a **Challenge 3 vs Challenge 2 comparison table**.